AtulHost

 Let me clear your doubt Jagan, both the account types and scenarios are totally different.

-Whereas in nominal account the scenario is based on business things like business expenses, loss, income and gains.
+Whereas in nominal account the scenario is based on business things like business expenses, loss, income, and gains.
 So being a businessman you will debit all expenses and losses if occurs and credit all incomes and gains.

-2. Anumod Markose says:
+2. Anumod Markose Avatar

 When a cash sales, should I mention the name of goods?